Robert-van-Engelen/Forth500/manual.md

 `LAST-XT` returns the execution token of the last definition, which is the location where the machine code of the last word starts.

+Forth500 is a Direct Threaded Code Forth implementation.
 Code is either machine code or starts with a jump or call machine code instruction of 3 bytes, followed by Forth code (a sequence of execution tokens in a colon definition) or data (constants, variables, values and other words created with `CREATE`).

 Immediate words are marked with the length byte high bit 7 set ($80).
 Hidden words have the "smudge" bit 6 ($40) set.
 A word is hidden until successfully